A Second Wave of Help is on the Way For Small Businesses

 Banks also voiced anger over a lack of instruction about how to distribute money as applications for loans flooded their systems.
 Lawmakers hope that the distribution of this next wave of relief will be more smooth, and will help businesses keep their heads above water until the coronavirus storm passes.

 The bill, which is supported by the White House, now makes its way to the House of Representatives where it could be voted upon as soon as tomorrow.

 Running a business during a time of economic uncertainty is stressful and we want to help make it easy for business owners to compare their small-business financing options.
 We’ve added offers from a number of lenders, including payment protection loans, to Lantern —a marketplace for financial products that is owned and operated by SoFi.

 SoFi receives compensation in the event you obtain a loan through the Lantern marketplace.
-The Lantern website is owned by SoFi Lending Corp., a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636 (nmlsconsumeraccess.org).
+The Lantern website is owned by SoFi Lending Corp. or an affiliate, a lender licensed by the CBO under the CFL, license number 6054612, NMLS #1121636 (nmlsconsumeraccess.org).
 Loans may not be available in all states, such as MS.

 This article contains breaking news and events related to the current state of politics and the economy.
 While we try our best to keep our articles as up-to-date as possible, the ongoing effects of COVID-19 are happening in real time and information is subject to change.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 These links are provided for informational purposes and should not be viewed as an endorsement.
 No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this content.